MamoruHikari/todo-app-react/README.md

 ### Description

 **To-Do List App** is a React-based project developed to practice state management, event handling, and rendering dynamic content in React.
 The app allows users to add items to a to-do list, toggle their completion status, and visually strike through completed tasks.
-By using `useState` for managing item input and the list of tasks, I practiced working with React’s component structure, passing props, and dynamically rendering content.
+By using `useState` for managing input and the list of tasks, I practiced working with React’s component structure, passing props, and dynamically rendering content.

 The app consists of three main components: the `App` component to manage state and handle logic, the `Input` component for entering new tasks, and the `Item` component to display and toggle the completion of individual tasks.
 This project helped me understand how to handle user input, update state, and use conditional rendering for interactivity.